 - McCoy gets in some good licks in this book.
 He busts out a couple solid “I’m a doctor, not a ___” quips, and the fearlessness with which he stands up to the Praetor is a depiction worthy of Diane Duane’s treatments of the character.

 - Sixth grade must have been a formative year for Van Hise: she brings it up on three separate occasions.

 - p.
 86: “‘I have also been informed that your mind was resistant to Vegan thought probes and truth drugs which would, under normal circumstances, prove your guilt or verify your innocence.'”
 Man, I knew vegans could be preachy, but I didn’t know they were resorting to torture in the future!
 (Womp womp.)

 - p.
 238: “Heat-monkeys”, you say?

-I give Killing Time 2.5 out of 5 wistful smiles.
-It finishes about as strong as it can given how it starts off.
+Killing Time finishes about as strongly as it can given how it starts off.
 Van Hise can claim otherwise until she’s blue in the face, but despite her protestations I do believe a certain tone managed to work its way into the writing that is not totally true to the characters or that shows them at their best.
 As her Lt.
 Jeremy Richardson says, rules were made to be broken, and I don’t disagree in theory, but you have to have actually mastered the rules prior to breaking them to get away with it.